 NuScale Power: A small, modular, factory-built PWR.
 The reactor core resembles existing PWR technology, but with fuel that is half the height.
 The reactor sits in a vessel surrounded by a vacuum layer, and an outer steel wall.
 That outer container sits in a giant pool of room-temperature water.
 In case of a loss of coolant accident, the design's safety system diverts steam into the space normally kept under vacuum, and the steam condenses into water; the water naturally conducts heat from the core to the outer shell, where it flows into the surrounding pool of water, without mechanical intervention.
 This SMR is designed to operate flexibly on an electric grid with lots of intermittent wind and solar generation.
 It can be configured with a dry condenser, eliminating almost all of its need for cooling water, and increasing flexibility in siting.
 Safety is inherent in the design; there is no need for operator action, emergency power, or emergency water in the case of a system failure.
+NuScale's strong safety case justifies an emergency planning zone (EPZ) in the U.S. that only extends as far as the site boundary (as opposed to 10 miles for current U.S. plants), allowing the NuScale plant to be sited in close proximity to process heat off-takers, for district heating near population centers, and to repower retiring coal stations using existing transmission lines.
 Each of NuScale's modules will produce 77 megawatts of electricity each and a plant can contain up to twelve modules.
 Some customers may opt for a smaller number of modules.

-It is worth noting that in September 2020, the NRC staff approved NuScale's initial design, which means that customers can move forward with plans to develop NuScale power plants.
+In September 2020, the NRC staff approved NuScale's initial design, which means that customers can move forward with plans to develop NuScale power plants.
 There are several steps before the process is complete; among them, the NRC approved the modules at a power level of 50 MW, but NuScale amended the design to have them produce 77 megawatts and is seeking regulatory approval of the modification.
 At that point, any company that wanted to build one and that had a site approved by the NRC would be on a quicker and more straightforward path to a license.
 NuScale is also currently in Phase 2 in Canada's Nuclear Safety Commission's vendor design review process.